Vidayutham: Production

-An ad-film maker, Nakamaneci, made his directorial debut through the project, announcing that he was set to make a "ghost thriller laced with youthful romance".
-Ram Saravana, who had earlier worked as a child actor in Thangar Bachan's Azhagi (2002) was selected to play the lead role.
+The film initially began production in 2012 under the title Kadhal Theevu with director Vetriveeran and the film was reported to be a romantic thriller.
+Ram Saravana aka Ram Charan, who had earlier worked as a child actor in Thangar Bachan's Azhagi (2002) in the song "Damakku Damakku" was selected to play the lead role.
 Through a common friend, the makers signed on actress Tanvi Ganesh Lonkar, who had earlier appeared in the English film Slumdog Millionaire (2008), to play the female lead role.
 Tanvi signed the film citing her interest in using the Tamil film industry as a platform to break into bigger films in Bollywood, citing the examples of actresses Asin and Genelia D'Souza.
 Tanvi learned Tamil to shoot her scenes.
 The actress's inclusion in the film was widely covered by the media.
+Before N. Nakamaneci took over as director, Manoj Bharathiraja was cast as the antagonist.

 Soundtrack

 Reception

 The film had a theatrical release across Tamil Nadu on 18 March 2016.
-A critic from nettv4u opined that the film is "a one-time watch without great expectations", adding that "there was a lot of hype about this movie regarding its genre, however, the scenes that are supposed to be spine-chilling are not executed properly".
 A review from the newspaper Thinnai gave the film a negative review and criticised the film's screenplay.
 The film was also reviewed by newspaper Maalai Malar.